 What should I expect in treatment?

-Treatment with Dr. Aviva looks beyond your addiction or substance abuse problem to create a customized treatment plan that targets your well-being.
-As a family doctor, she is here to treat you based on your individual needs and goals.
-At Thalia Medical Center, addiction is treated as a chronic disease (as defined by the American Society of Addiction Medicine), and you will receive the help that you need.
-Dr. Aviva will work with you to implement positive changes that aid in recovery overall.
+Treatment with Dr. Aviva and our associates look beyond your addiction or substance abuse problem to create a customized treatment plan that targets your well-being and looks at your individual needs and goals.
+At Thalia Medical Center, substance use disorder is treated as a chronic disease (as defined by the American Society of Addiction Medicine), and balanced mental health is our priority.
+You will receive the help that you need.
+Our providers at TMC will work with you to implement positive changes that aid in recovery overall.

 You can expect to begin with weekly or semi-weekly visits, which may decrease in frequency as you progress.